Azure/CARML-Learn/docs/wiki/Lab 9 - Interoperability.md

     > Upon hitting enter the script will be begin running.
 You will notice 'Warning' as part of the output, that is normal and the script will continute.

-1. By default, the script will take all the modules found under the `arm` folder that have a `.Bicep`   file, begin converting from Bicep to JSON, and conduct all the optional functions highlighted in step `2.` above.
+1. By default, the script will take all the modules found under the `arm` folder that have a `.bicep`   file, begin converting from Bicep to JSON, and conduct all the optional functions highlighted in step `2.` above.

 1. To change some of the default functionality, the following parameters can be passed when executing the script: